owanturist/react-hook-window/docs/sections/hooks/use-windowed-list.md

 #### `UseWindowedListOptions.itemSize: (index: number) => number`

-A function that determines an item's size by its index.
+A function that determines an item's size in pixels by its index.
 Represents either items' height for vertical or width for horisontal layout.

 This is the only option to define a windowed list with variable items size.
 In cases when items have same known size, you can define the `itemSize` value as a number (@TODO add cross-link to the doc).

 > note: The hook does not read items size from DOM nodes properties so the value must represent actual size of the given items.

+> tip: you can use any kind of approaches ([search for `use size react`](https://www.npmjs.com/search?q=use%20size%20react)) to determine size of a items in case it's unkown or changes dynamicly - the hook re-calculates output when the function value changes.
+See the example of unknown and dynamic items sizes (@TODO add links to the examples).

+> tip: make sure the function always returns a `number` value for cases when a value is uknown or out of range:
+>
+> ```ts
+> const itemSize = (index: number): number => ITEMS_SIZE_ARRAY[index] || 0
+> ```

+> important: in order to reduce amount of constructions of the `itemEndPositions` array the `itemSize` function should change as less often as possible.
+You can achieve that by using memoization technics.
+See the example of using React memoization tools (@TODO add links to the example).
+Read the "how it works" section right below the notice to understand why the memoizatin is imporant (@TODO add collapsible section).

 Here is how it works: each time when `itemCount` or `itemSize` values change the hook calculates an array of the items' end positions by accumulating items' sizes.
 Consider this example: